PaddlePaddle/PaddleX/docs/pipeline_usage/tutorials/cv_pipelines/image_anomaly_detection.en.md

 paddlex --get_pipeline_config anomaly_detection --save_path ./my_path
 ```

-If you have obtained the configuration file, you can customize the various configurations of the image anomaly detection production line.
-You only need to modify the `pipeline` parameter value in the `create_pipeline` method to the path of the production line configuration file.
+If you have obtained the configuration file, you can customize the various configurations of the image anomaly detection pipeline.
+You only need to modify the `pipeline` parameter value in the `create_pipeline` method to the path of the pipeline configuration file.

 For example, if your configuration file is saved in `./my_path/*anomaly_detection.yaml`, you only need to execute: